Mexico Travel Guide

 There is a lot to say about Mexico and safety.
 I cannot hide the dreadful episodes that have recently been in the news about Mexico.

-They are certainly not encouraging people to travel here, and with a reason.
-However, I am still convinced that tourists and travelers are not targets for an organized crime unless they are personally involved in drugs and related matters.
+They certainly do not encourage people to travel here, and with a reason.
+However, I am still convinced that tourists and travelers are not targets for organized crime unless they are personally involved in drugs and related matters.

 I would always use lots of common sense and a vigilant eye but wouldn’t let the facts prevent me from traveling.